-This grant opportunity is part of the above grant program, which contributes to the Department of Industry, Science, Energy and Resources' Outcome 1: Enabling growth and productivity for globally competitive industries through supporting science and commercialisation, growing business investment and improving business capability and streamlining regulation.
-The Department of Industry, Science, Energy and Resources works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.
+This grant opportunity is part of the above grant program, which contributes to the Department of Industry, Science and Resources' Outcome 1: Support economic growth, productivity and job creation for all Australians by investing in science, technology and commercialisation, growing innovative and competitive businesses, industries and regions, and supporting resources.
+The Department of Industry, Science and Resources works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.